Kuru fasulye

 An annual kuru fasulye festival is held in Kaymaz, Sivrihisar.

 Kuru fasulye is a stewed bean dish in Turkish cuisine.
 It is made primarily with white beans and olive oil, and onion and tomato paste or tomato sauce are almost invariably used.
 Sometimes other vegetables or meat may also be added, especially pastirma.
 Kuru fasulye is often served along with cacık and rice or bulgur.
 It is often considered the national dish of Turkey.

-Its counterpart in Greek cuisine is called fasolada.
-A similar dish in the United States and parts of Europe is baked beans.
+Also known as Mash Shorbasi in Azerbaijan.